 I don’t have dry skin, quite frankly I’m so oily my skin wouldn’t know what dry was if it hit it in the face.
 There are however lots of you that do.
 I’ve lost count how many times someone has asked for help with dry skin, so lets take a look and get things under control.

 To define things a little.
 Dry skin can be uncomfortable, tight or flakey.
 It can look dull or grey.
-Theres a lack of oil and water at the surface of the skin, along with breaks in the skins moisture barrier.
+Theres a lack of oil and sometimes water at the surface of the skin, along with breaks in the skins moisture barrier.
+The sebaceous glands are unable to produce enough sebum (fats) to naturally keep the skin moisturised.
 This can be due to a lack of essential fatty acids, the weather, stress and genetics.

 The top layer of your skin, the epidermis, is broken down into different layers the very top being the stratum corneum.
 This is lots of cells with a network of keratin, a protein.
 This layer of the skin helps to lock in moisture, it’s also your protective layer.
 It protects you against germs.
 If this becomes compromised in anyway the moisture in the skin is not retained.